AlexFidalgo/RegressionAnalysis/README.md

 # RegressionAnalysis
-Implementing Least Squares polynomials to approximate the solution of overdetermined systems.
+Implementing Least Squares fitting polynomials to approximate the solution of overdetermined systems.